ahmedhossam1212/ahmedhossam1212/README.md

 <br><br>
 Hello Everyone 👋, My name is Ahmed.
 I'm Computer Science Student👨‍💻 I’m interested in software engineering and technology.
 Presently, I'm developing apps with Flutter.
+I have been working as a freelancer developer for 3 years.
+I was working for a company that taught programming for a year.
+Owner of a financial management system
 You can follow me on the socials, below 👇.

 <br><br>